counsyl/hgvs/README.md

 # Read RefSeq transcripts into a python dict.
 with open('hgvs/data/genes.refGene') as infile:
+    # Following code line is for compatibility with Ensembl GenePred files:
+    # Ensembl transcripts don't include transcript version in .gtf files (gene set files).
+To assure version
+    # compatibility, Ensembl annotation and gtf files must have the same version!!
+    name = name.split('.')[0] if name[:4] == 'ENST' else name
     transcripts = hgvs.utils.read_transcripts(infile)

 # Provide a callback for fetching a transcript by its name.